Kahle History, Family Crest & Coats of Arms

 The surname Kahle was first found in Lusatia, where the family was anciently associated with the political and religious conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The family founded numerous branches, many of which acquired manors and estates in surrounding regions, where they contributed to the prosperity of their society.
 Individual bearers of the name first mentioned in ancient chronicles of Silesia include Nickel Kaler of Glatz (c.1384,) and Frenczel Kaler of Goerlitz (c.1434).

-Important Dates for the Kahle family
+Early History of the Kahle family

 This web page shows only a small excerpt of our Kahle research.
 Another 216 words (15 lines of text) covering the years 1775, 1786, 1792, 1812, 1813, and 1837 are included under the topic Early Kahle History in all our PDF Extended History products and printed products wherever possible.